eatme-global/internal-documentation/docs/playbook/creating-pos-restaurants.md

 * Upon successful authentication, you will be redirected to the Admin Panel interface.
 * To initiate the creation of a POS restaurant, navigate to the **POS** dropdown within the left-hand side navigation menu and select **Restaurants** as shown below.
-* Click on the **Create Restaurant** button.
+* Click on the **Create Restaurant** sub-item.
 A modal will appear, prompting you to input the necessary restaurant details.

 <center>